 Free Plant Seedlings.
 When plants self-seed there are several ways to address the proliferation of plants.
 1) You can let ’em grow – some plants have shorter lives than others, and the self-seeded plants will replace the old ones.
 Remove some of the seedlings, and leave others to grow and fill-in as needed.
 2) Move the new seedlings to a different location entirely or pot them up and share them with friends.
 3) Some plant species are abundant self-seeders that can be difficult to keep up with if they are not favored by birds.
 If this is the case remove most of the entire seed head from the species that the birds seem to ignore, prior to seed dispersal.

 Immeasurable Beauty.
 The winter garden has a quiet, restful beauty.
 Red brown, black and gold seedheads, leaves and stems.
 Cripsy mounds of snow covered stalks.
 Frosted leaves and glittering grasses.
 Native plants are beautiful in all seasons – let them play their part in bringing your landscape to life.

 If you want to support life in your garden, leave your natives standing over-winter.
 It does have its challenges.
-The desire for order lingers – the neat and clean yard presented an image of our industriousness and good work ethic for all to see.
-Fully understanding the meaning and effect of our actions upon the garden environment is the first step.
-The next time you head out with pruners in hand, think about the life that is harbored there – life that depends upon those plants.
+The desire for order can be strong.
+And a clean, tidy yard presents an image of our industriousness and good work ethic, for all to see!
+Understanding the effect of our actions upon the garden environment is the first step.
+So the next time you head out with pruners in hand, think about the life that is harbored there – life that depends upon those plants.
 A garden is a living event, a place of interconnectedness and wonder.
 Next spring, when we emerge from our winter hibernation, we can greet the garden with even more anticipation for all of the life it holds.